LinnaX7/brafar-java/README.md

 ## Running Brafar

 ---
-The Brafar tool takes a given buggy program, one correct program and a set of testsuite as input.
+The Brafar tool takes a given buggy program, a set of correct programs and a set of testsuite as input.

 ### Running example